Former U-High director Kevin George named as head of Audubon Charter's newest Baton Rouge school

 BATON ROUGE — Former University Laboratory School Director Kevin George has a new job at Audubon Charter School's newly created Innovation Park Drive location.

-George will assume the position at Audubon for the 2025-2026 school year pending approval by the East Baton Rouge Parish School Board.
+George will assume the position at Audubon for the 2025-2026 school year after it was approved in January by the East Baton Rouge Parish School Board.

 According to the school's leadership, George's hiring will "reflect Audubon's curriculum, core principles and academic structure to provide students with a rich educational and engaging experience."